ardanlabs/gotraining/01-language_syntax/05-named_types/readme.md

 ## Named Types - Language Syntax

 Named types are another way to create user defined types.
 They provide some interesting feature/functionality that is not always available in other languages.
 The standard library in Go used named types very effectively.
+In these examples a named type is used to declare a set of typed constants to act as part of the API for the time package.

 ## Notes